 Even if your customer response and resolution rates look good, do you know if your customers are satisfied with the outcomes?
 Will they come back to purchase again?
 An effective way to find out is to survey customers post-resolution and ask them to rate the customer support interaction.
 Some brands make it as simple as clicking on an emoji (Happy, Meh, Unhappy).
 Others do a Net-Promoter-Score-type survey and ask customers if they would recommend the brand to a friend or if they would purchase again.

 A survey helps you track customer satisfaction in the moment, as well as track over time if those customers who indicated “satisfied” show increased customer LTV.

 What do I do with these metrics?

 We’ve touched on how tracking and analyzing CX metrics helps you optimize customer support performance, identify customer issues to get ahead of potential business challenges, and improve customer satisfaction to increase customer LTV.
 You can also use your findings to inform new marketing campaigns.
 For example, you could test a targeted email campaign and offer discounts to customers who had issues with a certain product to encourage them to purchase again.

 In addition, at a higher level, your CX findings may cause you to adjust your business processes or products to improve customer experience or influence how you operate to mitigate issues coming through customer support.

 Making CX analytics a win for DTC brands

-To help DTC brands make the most of CX, we launched our CX Dashboard, which automatically aggregates data and provides clear visualizations for a user-friendly, intuitive way to understand CX health and optimize customer support performance.
+To help DTC brands with their CX analytics, Daasity's CX Dashboard automatically aggregates data and provides clear visualizations for a user-friendly, intuitive way to understand CX health and optimize customer support performance.